truenas/middleware/docs/userguide/index.rst

     *ftps://IP_address* (for an implicit connection) or
     *ftpes://IP_address*
     (for an explicit connection) as the Host when connecting.
 The first time a user connects, they should be presented with the certificate of the FreeNAS® system.
-Click OK to accept the certificate and negotiate an encrypted connection.
+Click "OK" to accept the certificate and negotiate an encrypted connection.

 To force encrypted connections, add the following line to Auxiliary Parameters::